 Beside a simple export of a given virtual machine, you can append several product information to the appliance file.
-Use --product, --producturl, --vendor, --vendorurl and --version to specify this additional information.
+Use --product, --producturl, --vendor, --vendorurl, --version and --description to specify this additional information.
 For legal reasons you may add a license text or the content of a license file by using the --eula and --eulafile option respectively.
 As with OVF import, you must use the --vsys X option to direct the previously mentioned options to the correct virtual machine.

 For virtualization products which aren't fully compatible with the OVF standard 1.0 you can enable a OVF 0.9 legacy mode with the --legacy09 option.
+Other options are -ovf09, -ovf10, -ovf20.